knightmoves-learn/km__advanced-c-sharp__002-api-controller/README.md

 - Should have a `public class` named "StockPriceController" which implements the "ControllerBase" class.
 - Should have attributes on the "StockPriceController" class that establish the class as an "ApiController", and establish a route of `[controller]` (or "StockPrice").
 - Should contain the code from `StockPriceApi/Program.cs` which create the string array "stockTickers", and the decimal array "stockPrices" with the same initial values.
+- Should contain the code from `StockPriceApi/Program.cs` which creates the public record "StockPrices".
-- Should contain a `private` method which returns `IEnumerable<StockPrices>` named "Get" and takes no arguments
+- Should contain a `public` method which returns `IEnumerable<StockPrices>` named "Get" and takes no arguments
 - The `Get()` method should have an attribute establishing it as an "HTTPGet" route.
 - The `Get()` method should contain the SAME logic as the `app.MapGet("/StockPrices")` in `StockPriceApi/Program.cs`

 `StockPriceApi/Program.cs`...

 - Should no longer contain code creating the string array "stockTickers", and the decimal array "stockPrices.
+- Should no longer contain the code creating the public record "StockPrices".
 - Should no longer contain the get route for `/StockPrices` or any of thet logic existing inside of it.
 - Should add and map the controllers to the project, using the available methods on `builder.Services` and `app`.